 Ceramics classes in London

 Westminster Adult Education Services offers some of London's best ceramics courses and facilities at our Lisson Grove campus.
 Offering part-time courses during the daytime, evening and weekends, WAES students can study towards a qualification or purely for leisure in the heart of London.

-We offer short courses as well as qualification courses at WAES, many suitable for beginners.
+We offer short courses as well as qualification courses at WAES, many of which are suitable for beginners.

-- Our inspiring and spacious new ceramics and pottery workshop facilities include state-of-the-art kilns and 16 pottery wheels
+- Our inspiring and spacious ceramics and pottery workshop facilities include state-of-the-art kilns and 16 pottery wheels

-- Gain practical, hands-on experience in a supportive setting.
+- You can gain practical, hands-on experience in a supportive setting

 - Get the confidence and independence needed to improve your career prospects and achieve personal and professional goals.

 Learn professional methods and techniques used in the trade

-Techniques taught by WAES qualified and professional tutors include wheel-throwing, figurative sculpture, glazing and surface decoration, with some of these being the focus of our short courses.
+Techniques taught by WAES' qualified and professional tutors include wheel-throwing, figurative sculpture, glazing and surface decoration.
 Learn how to produce exquisite pots, vases, bowls, plates, cups, dishes and even tiles.